MindTheSystem/mindthesystem/src/pages/why-us.md

     background_color: none
   - type: features_section
     features:
-      - title: What is a Complex systems challenge?
+      - title: What is a complex systems challenge?
         content: >
           Improving recycling rates.
 Re-invigorating a high street or town centre.
 Tackling obesity.
 Improving access to social services or